Processing math: 100%

 Subset Notation

-if $A \subset B$ then every element in A is also in B
+if AB then every element in A is also in B

 Example: